csquared/neuron/README.md

     neuron -env=dev -cmd=web

-is like calling:
+in the directory `foo-service` is like calling:

     /bin/sh -c "bundle exec puma -p $PORT -w 2 -t 12:16"

-with an ENV of
+in that directory with an ENV of

     PORT="5000"
     DATABASE_URL="postgres:///foo-service"